Glossary of Telescope Terms:

 RDF (Red Dot Finder): Used to sight bright objects to align a GoTo mount.

-Unfortunately these are increasingly used as a main telescope finder as a cheap option on some telescopes!
+Unfortunately these are increasingly used as a main telescope finder as a cheap option on many telescopes!
 They can't show faint objects at all.
 Optical finders are recommended.

 Right Angle Finder: An optical finder with a built-in 90 degree mirror.

 Particularly useful on Newtonians and Maksutov telescopes to get the eyepiece of the finder more easily accessible to the observer.
-On the Newtonian, for example, you can arrange the eyepieces of both to be viewable from the observing stool, not getting up and moving about in the dark required!
+On the Newtonian, for example, you can arrange the eyepieces of both to be viewable from the observing stool, so there is no getting up and moving about in the dark required!

 Rotation of Field: This is seen as the objects are viewed as they cross the sky in an altazimuth mounted telescope.
 Your head, in simple terms, is Alt-Az mounted.
 When you look at the Moon as it rises it is one way up, and as it sets it's another.
 In the equatorial telescope the astronomical object is seen with North at the bottom (usually, but can be South), no matter where is is in the sky.